wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 It repeatedly increases the number of points by a factor two until the error is satisfactory.

-Please make it run in parallel using MPI with process 0 responsible for deciding if the error is satisfactory (and of course telling everyone else).
+Please make it run in parallel using MPI.
+Initially just make the integration step run in parallel using all-reduce.
+Then, make only process 0 responsible for deciding if the error is satisfactory (and of course telling everyone else).

 We will walk through the solution together since this is an important example.

-### Exercise

-In [`exercises/pi_seq.cc`](https://github.com/wadejong/Summer-School-Materials/blob/master/Tuesday-afternoon/exercises/pi_seq.cc) is a (now traditional) Monte Carlo program to compute the value of pi.
-Make it run in parallel and increase the number of points to demonstrate a speedup.

 ### Other global operations